sanu1230/Academic-Assignments/README.md

 # Assignments
-Projects done by me as assignments during learning the course
+Projects done by me as assignments during learning the Data Science course